Budget for Employee Training in Next Fiscal Year

-When it comes to workforce training, Lee Stuart, leadership programs manager at the KU Edwards Campus, sees firsthand the benefits of continued leadership and professional development.
+When it comes to workforce training, Lee Stuart, leadership instructor at the KU Edwards Campus, sees firsthand the benefits of continued leadership and professional development.
 "It is soft skills combined with an organization's technical skills that distinguish great companies from the merely good,” said Stuart.
 “The missing ingredient in the conduct of modern business is emotional dexterity."

 In the ever–changing, high-tech world we live in today, employers are finding a gap in ‘soft skills,’ among many workers, especially young workers.
 Knowing how to effectively communicate, problem-solve, collaborate and organize can make a big impact on employee success.

 “While there are many areas of focus, the most sought-after trainings include professional development focus on business presentation skills, developing emotional intelligence and leading through times of change,” said Stuart.

 Most-requested leadership topics at KUEC include:

 1. Business presentation skills.
 Don't let it be you!
 Don't be that person who puts an audience to sleep with a poorly organized business presentation, a stammering, "uh, um, you know," speaking style, and slides that feature a zillion words but no clear ideas.